FieldMap

 fms = arcpy.FieldMappings()

-# Each field with accident data begins with 'Yr' (from Yr2007 to Yr2012).
+# Each field with accident data begins with 'Yr'.

 # The next step loops through each of the fields beginning with 'Yr',

-# and adds them to the FieldMap Object
+# and adds them to the FieldMap object.

-for field in arcpy.ListFields(in_file, 'Yr*'):
+for field in arcpy.ListFields(in_features, 'Yr*'):

-fm.addInputField(in_file, field.name)
+fm.addInputField(in_features, field.name)

 # Set the merge rule to find the mean value of all fields in the

-# FieldMap object
+# FieldMap object.

 fm.mergeRule = 'Mean'

-# Set properties of the output name.
+# Set the properties of the output field by creating a new variable.

-f_name = fm.outputField
+out_field = fm.outputField

-f_name.name = 'AvgAccidents'
+out_field.name = 'AvgAccidents'

-f_name.aliasName = 'AvgAccidents'
+out_field.aliasName = 'AvgAccidents'

-fm.outputField = f_name
+fm.outputField = out_field

-# Add the intersection field to the second FieldMap object
+# Add the intersection field to the second FieldMap object.

-fm1.addInputField(in_file, "Intersection")
+fm1.addInputField(in_features, "Intersection")

 fms.addFieldMap(fm)